-The event is always near the beginning of the legislative session, where attendees can share their hunting experiences during the recent seasons, while also giving the Caucus a chance to discuss business at hand over the next few months.
-Caucus Co-Chair, Representative Eric Burlison related his experience and information gained during the 2013 NASC Sportsman-Legislator Summit, and encouraged his fellow Caucus members to attend in 2014 in order to get a better understanding of the challenges and opportunities America’s sportsmen and women are facing nationally.
-The primary issue on the Caucus’s agenda this year is realizing the passage of a proposed constitutional amendment that guarantees Missouri citizens the right to hunt, fish and trap in perpetuity.
+The event is held near the beginning of the legislative session, where attendees can share their hunting and fishing experiences during the previous seasons, while also giving the Caucus a chance to discuss upcoming policy priorities over the next few months.
+Caucus Co-Chairs Representatives Linda Black and Eric Burlison led the meeting and encouraged new legislators to join the Caucus.
+They also took the opportunity to relate their experience and information gained during the annual NASC Sportsman-Legislator Summit, and encouraged their fellow Caucus members to attend in 2015 in order to gain a better understanding of the challenges and opportunities America’s sportsmen and women are facing nationally.

 Studies conducted at both the state and federal level have found that the number of hunters and trappers have been on a generally declining trend over the past several decades.
 To increase recruitment, retention, and reactivation (R3) of hunters and trappers, which initiative do you think would have the greatest impact?